radiantlogic-v8/documentation-new/documentation/quick-start-guide/02-understanding-default-configuration-and-samples.md

 - scimclient2 – for creating virtual views from SCIM v2 accessible data sources.
 See RadiantOne Context Builder Guide for details on virtualizing SCIMv2 backends.

-- sharepoint – for creating virtual views from SharePoint on-premise user profile database.
-Script can be viewed at <RLI_HOME>/vds_server/custom/src/com/rli/scripts/customobjects/sharepoint.java

-- sharepointonline – for creating virtual views from SharePoint Online (Office 365) user profile database.
-Script can be viewed at <RLI_HOME>/vds_server/custom/src/com/rli/scripts/customobjects/sharepointonline.java. **This data source requires customization by Radiant Logic to use.**
+- saviynt – for creating virtual views from Saviynt.
+Scripts can be viewed at <RLI_HOME>/vds_server/custom/src/com/rli/scripts/customobects/SaviyntClient.
+This data source requires customization by Radiant Logic to use.

 - workdayhr – for creating virtual views from Workday.
 Scripts can be viewed at <RLI_HOME>/vds_server/custom /src/com/rli/scripts/customobjects/workday30.
 This data source is associated with <RLI_HOME>\vds_server\dvx\workdayhr.dvx and <RLI_HOME>\vds_server\org\workdayhr.orx. **This data source requires customization by Radiant Logic in order to use.**
 - awscognito – for creating read-only virtual views of AWS Cognito user accounts.
 This data source is associated with <RLI_HOME>\vds_server\dvx\awscognito.dvx and <RLI_HOME>\vds_server\org\awscognito.orx. **This data source requires customization by Radiant Logic in order to use.**